awsdocs/aws-doc-sdk-examples/python/example_code/dynamodb/TryDax/README.md

 section of the *Amazon DynamoDB Developer Guide*.

 When run on your local computer, only the Boto3 client works.
-To run the scripts with the DAX client, you must run them on an EC2 instance within your VPC, as described in the tutorial.
+To run the scripts with the DAX client, you must run them on an Amazon EC2 instance within your VPC, as described in the tutorial.

 Each file can be run separately at a command prompt.
 For example, create the table by running the following from a command prompt window.